Loading...

 Headline list pricing is similar across CrowdStrike, SentinelOne and Sophos at the EDR tier — the meaningful differences are in tiering, what is bundled vs unbundled, and managed-service uplifts:

 EDR telemetry is most valuable when it is correlated with other security telemetry in a SIEM and orchestrated through a SOAR.
 All leading EDRs ship native integrations to the major SIEMs (Splunk, Microsoft Sentinel, IBM QRadar, Elastic Security, Sumo Logic) and the major SOAR platforms.
 Validate the integration depth in your specific SIEM/SOAR during the proof-of-value — vendor “integration available” checkbox claims vary widely in actual operational quality.
 See our SOC service for SOC build-out and operationalisation.
+If an incident does occur, our incident response team is pre-positioned to use EDR telemetry for rapid root-cause investigation.

 List pricing across the leading vendors typically lands in the USD 5-15 per endpoint per month band for the standard EDR tier, scaling up to USD 25-60 per endpoint per month for premium XDR / managed-threat-hunting tiers.
 In MYR terms, plan for RM 25-75 per endpoint per month at the EDR tier and RM 120-300 at the XDR tier.
 Real customer pricing varies materially with seat count, multi-year commitment, and channel discount — a 5,000-seat enterprise typically negotiates 30-50% off list.
 We brief on realistic Malaysian-market pricing as part of the selection engagement.